 Open Enrolment Policy

 Under the open enrolment arrangements, (the Education (NI) Order 1997 refers) there is a statutory requirement that all schools must admit pupils up to an approved admissions number and within an overall enrolment number.
-These numbers are determined by the Department in consultation with Education and Library Boards (ELBs), the Council for Catholic Maintained Schools (CCMS) as appropriate, and Boards of Governors of schools and are based on the physical capacity of the school.
+These numbers are determined by the Department in consultation with the Education Authority (EA), the Council for Catholic Maintained Schools (CCMS) as appropriate, and Boards of Governors of schools and are based on the physical capacity of the school.

 Parents are able to express a preference for the schools they wish their child to attend.
 However, parental preference is not absolute but is constrained by the physical capacity of the school, because if popular schools were allowed to grow, there would be significant additional costs to meet their accommodation needs, and inefficiency through the reduction in numbers attending other schools with places available.

 Schools must publish the admissions criteria which will be used to select pupils if there are more applicants than places.
 Parents whose children are unable to gain a place in the school of their choice can appeal to an independent appeal tribunal.
 That appeal can, however, only be on the basis that the school had not applied, or not correctly applied, the criteria which it used to select pupils.
 Decisions of appeal tribunals are binding on all parties, ie the school, the EA and the Department.